 People choose to live in rural America because it is home to them.
 They feel like they fit in rural communities based on shared values and other similarities to their rural neighbors.
-They continue to live in rural communities despite the challenges associated with having limited resources to help meet daily needs (e.g., public transportation).
-The demands of living in a rural environment can be particularly challenging when rural people experience some kind of impairment (e.g., difficulty walking, seeing, hearing or thinking).
+They continue to live in rural communities despite the challenges associated with having limited resources to help meet daily needs, such as public transportation or lack of health services.
+The demands of living in a rural environment can be particularly challenging when rural people experience some kind of impairment.

 - Project dates: Dates: 2013-2018